sindresorhus/electron-debug/readme.md

 ### Inspect element

-Right click on a HTML element to inspect it on Dev Tools like in Chromium.
-Works only when Dev Tools is already open.
+Right-click on an HTML element when DevTools is open to inspect it.

 ## Install